ballahad/BCHM5420A-summer-2025.1/notebooks/markdown/09_microbial_phylodynamics.md

 ## BEAST

 **B**ayesian **E**volutionary **A**nalysis by **S**ampling **T**rees.
 BEAST is a popular software for estimating time-measured phylogenies that was originally developed by Alexei Drummond & Andrew Rambaut in 2007, with a host of [contributors](https://www.beast2.org/citation/) since.
 It uses Bayes' Theorem and MCMC to generate 1000s of trees, each which explore parameter, sequence, and evolutionary space to obtain an "average" phylogenetic tree.
-In Bayesian statistics, we do not have a 95% confidence interval in the frequentist sense but instead have the conceptually similar 95% Highest Posterior Distribution (HPD), which is the shortset interval that contains 95% of the posterior probability mass.
+In Bayesian statistics, we do not have a 95% confidence interval in the frequentist sense but instead have the conceptually similar 95% Highest Posterior Density (HPD), which is the shortset interval that contains 95% of the posterior probability mass.

 ### Mechanistic Overview

-Bayesian methods use Markov Chain Monte Carlo (MCMC) sampling which results in a large number of trees representing the distribution over all possible phylogenies.
 In standard genetic distance phylogenies, we estimate which sequences came from where, how close certain sequences are to each other through time or at any given point in time.
 BEAST allows you to do anything you can do with regular phylogenies but instead of basing observations off of a single tree, you are now drawing conclusions from an “average” tree of multiple samples from a posterior distribution.
 There are underlying models that go into creating a phylogenetic model (tree):

 - clock models: the rate at which mutations occur across the branches
 - substitution models: the rate at which/ how nucleotides change across the genome
 - branch models: the way branches diverge and their lengths

-Each of these is a prior (branch prior, clock prior, substitution prior), each with several choices of models (ex. the clock prior has a strict clock model, relaxed uncorrelated, relaxed correlated, local clock model..) that together provide some *prior* information (P(A) in Bayes' Theorem) that we will incorporate into our final tree.
+Each of these is a prior (branch prior, clock prior, substitution prior), each with several choices of models (ex. the clock prior has a strict clock model, relaxed uncorrelated, relaxed correlated, local [clock model](https://beast.community/clocks)..) that together provide some *prior* information (P(A) in Bayes' Theorem) that we will incorporate into our final tree.

+Bayesian methods use Markov Chain Monte Carlo (MCMC) sampling which results in a large number of trees representing the distribution over all possible phylogenies.
+Imagine a 2D landscape with peaks and valleys where each point on the landscape represents a possible tree (its topology + branch lengths + parameters).
+The height of the landscape at any point represents the posterior probability of that tree (see [Bayes' Theorem](#bayes-theorem)), so a point (tree) from a peak on this surface is more plausible given the data and model than a tree from a valley.
+Imagine you send a robot, blindfolded, to explore this surface (MCMC algorithm) and ask it to periodically record the point (tree) it is standing on (sample from the posterior distribution).
+The robot tends to move to higher areas (better trees) but sometimes visits lower areas on the surface.
+The result of this expedition is a collection of trees, drawn more frequently from high-probability regions of the landscape which provides confidence about most commonly occurring clades, estimates of parameters like evolutionary rate, and variability in divergence times.

 ### Analysis Overview